AppScriptIO/entity/documentation/information.md

   - instantiation
   - initialization
 - Client interface - splitting the internal programmatic API from the client exposed API.
-- Creating configured instances for the constructables.
+- Creating configured instances for the constructables themselves, that would then create instances with prototype chains according to the configured parameters.
+Program-code-templates for creating an instance with custom prototype chain.
+    - Metaclass: classes that produce other classes with specific definition for creating instances

 # Concepts:
 - Dynamic interface concept: Ability to configure an interface (e.g. a function) with a specific implementation before using it.
 Where from the same interface multiple others could be created.